-Resiliency is about handling stress, uncertainty and setbacks well — in other words, maintaining equilibrium under pressure.
-And in our modern lives, whether we are at school, at work, or at home, there is no shortage of pressure.
+Resiliency is about handling stress, uncertainty, and setbacks well — in other words, maintaining equilibrium under pressure.
+And in our modern lives, whether we are at school, at work, or at home, there’s no shortage of pressure.
 Maintaining our equilibrium is something, it seems, we all need these days.

 There is something you can do — everyday if you would like — to help build your resilience, your capacity to weather stressful events.

 We recommend using “learning journals” or “reflection journals” as tools for gaining insight into your leadership experiences.
 The process of writing and reflection builds self-awareness, encourages learning, and opens the door to adaptability.

 The form and content of your journal is a matter of individual choice.
 However, when you do sit down to make a journal entry about an experience that has challenged your equilibrium, we recommend it have 3 parts: